Isha70852/ImageCombiner-WF/README.md

 # ImageCombiner-WF
-A free,  lightweight app for combining  images.
+ImageCombiner-WF is a free,  lightweight app for combining  images.

+Powered by PySimpleGUI and Pillow.